baratony/brain_network/README.md

 Then install the necessary python3 packages listed above.
 From inside of the "fly-api" directory clone the "Drosophila_brain_model" Still inside the "flt-api" directory clone this directory.
+Then .py file from the "brain_network" folder to the fly-api folder.
+Enjoy!
+Just run the .py file.